Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Introduction

 In our present endeavor, for the sake of brevity, we consider {\it only} the (co-)BRST invariant Lagrangian density (cf. Sec.
 6) that is the generalization of ${\cal L}_{(b_{1})}$ [cf. Eq.
-(43)] and establish a connection between the BRST and co-BRST symmetry transformations due to the existence of a couple of discrete duality symmetry transformations (48) plus (54).
+(43)] and establish a {\it direct} connection between the BRST and co-BRST symmetry transformations due to the existence of a couple of discrete duality symmetry transformations (48) and (54).
 In exactly similar fashion, the generalization of the Lagrangian density ${\cal L}_{(b_{2})}$ [cf. Eq.
-(45)] can be obtained at the {\it quantum} level (within the framework of BRST formalism) as ${\cal L}_{\bar {\cal B}}$ which will be anti-BRST as well as anti-co-BRST invariant [12].
-Once again, we shall be able to establish the interconnection between the anti-BRST and anti-co-BRST symmetry transformations by exploiting the theoretical potential and power of the discrete duality symmetry transformation (48) and (54) at the {\it quantum} level (see, e.g. [12, 9] for details).
-Besides this connection, there exists another relationship between the co-BRST and BRST symmetry transformations [cf. Eq.
-(60)] which provide the physical realization of the relationship between co-exterior and exterior derivative of differential geometry [2-5].
+(45)] can be obtained at the {\it quantum} level (within the framework of BRST formalism) as ${\cal L}_{\bar {\cal B}}$.
+The {\it latter} will be anti-BRST as well as anti-co-BRST invariant [12].
+Once again, we shall be able to establish the interconnection between the anti-BRST and anti-co-BRST symmetry transformations by exploiting the theoretical potential and power of the discrete {\it duality} symmetry transformation (48) {\it plus} (54) at the {\it quantum} level (see, e.g. [12, 9] for details).
+Besides this {\it direct} connection (which is a {\it novel} observation), there exists another relationship between the co-BRST and BRST transformations [cf. Eq.
+(60)] which provide the physical realization of the relationship between the co-exterior and exterior derivatives of the differential geometry [2-5].
+In this context, it is worthwhile to mention that that the discrete duality symmetry transformations (48) {\it plus} (54) provide the physical realization of the Hodge duality operator of the differential geometry [cf. Eq.
+(60)].